cartercompbio/PSTP_bootcamp_2024/Day2_part2_Jupyter_Notebooks.md

 - Type `print('Hello World!')` into a code cell and execute it (using the run button or `Ctrl + Enter`).
 You should see the output displayed below the cell.

+Challenge: Figure out how to run a Markdown cell.

 ### Keyboard Shortcuts

 - Jupyter offers numerous keyboard shortcuts that can speed up your workflow: